 In addition to working in Hollywood, Wong had a lively presence in Los Angeles galleries and museums and participated in several cooperative ventures, including Eleven Associated, a gallery active in the early 1950s that showed primarily African American work.
 Often hailed for his watercolors and ceramics, Wong was influenced in part by his Otis mentor Stanton Macdonald-Wright, who encouraged his student's combination of traditional Chinese brushwork, taken from both calligraphy and landscape painting, and natural subjects in movement.
 Wong demonstrated these techniques in a short film made by Eliot O'Hara in 1954 for the Encyclopedia Britannica.
 He also successfully translated his fine art practice into best-selling Christmas card designs as well as dinnerware for Winfield Pottery that was subsequently mass-marketed in department stores across the United States.

-Wong's life is the subject of a feature-length documentary, currently being directed by Pamela Tom, titled Brushstrokes in Hollywood: A Portrait of Tyrus Wong.
-The film will also bring to light the larger context of Chinese and Japanese artists working in Los Angeles in the 1930s and 1940s, a topic first explored in depth by writer and independent curator Lisa See, whose 1995 book On Gold Mountain details many of Wong's exploits as a young artist in Chinatown.2
+Wong's life is the subject of a feature-length documentary, directed by Pamela Tom, titled Tyrus (2015).
+The film also brings to light the larger context of Chinese and Japanese artists working in Los Angeles in the 1930s and 1940s, a topic first explored in depth by writer and independent curator Lisa See, whose 1995 book On Gold Mountain details many of Wong's exploits as a young artist in Chinatown.#

 Wong's work of the last few decades consists of intricately fashioned kites in the forms of dragons, birds, and myriad other animals.
-Having been an artist for the better part of a century, he continues to demonstrate an inexhaustible commitment to creative expression.
+Having been an artist for the better part of a century, he demonstrated an inexhaustible commitment to creative expression.

 Tyrus Wong: A Retrospective, Chinese American Museum, Los Angeles, 2003–4.